S4AI-CornellTech/Hermes/README.md

 ## Setup

-You can set up the environment for evaluating Hermes either by building a Docker image or by installing the required packages directly on your native Linux system. *Note: For DVFS and energy analysis, the Docker image cannot be used due to its read-only file system.
-In this case, you must set up the repository natively on a machine with sudo access.*
+You can set up the environment for evaluating Hermes either by building a Docker image or by installing the required packages directly on your native Linux system. *Note: For DVFS and energy analysis, the Docker image must be run in a priviledged state and with write access granted to sys.*

 ### Docker Image